jnweaver/Weekly-Work-Log/README.md

 Too often, a week passes by and I reflact back on it wondering what I actually accomplished.
 This log is my attempt to document where my job takes me on a week-to-week basis.

+## October 20, 2014

+* Fix Apache reverse proxy configuration issue with our Jenkins instance
+* Add feature to print bids Rails app to allow arbitrary number of other attachments to a bid

 ## October 13, 2014

 * Migrated eight Wordpress site to new VM and moved them into our Composer-based Wordpress framework